-Heat illness symptoms
+Heat illness symptoms and treatment

-When the body becomes overheated, less blood goes to the active muscles, brain and other organs, causing workers to become weak, tire more quickly and be less alert – a particularly dangerous situation when operating farm equipment.
+When our bodies become overheated, less blood goes to the active muscles, brain and other organs.
+This causes us to become weak, tire more quickly and be less alert, which is a particularly dangerous situation when operating farm equipment.

 The trouble begins when you aren't taking in enough water.
 Fatigue, thirst, dry mouth and sapped energy are signs of dehydration, which can also lead to cramping in the legs and abdomen.

-1. For dehydration or heat cramps
+To treat dehydration or heat cramps:

-- Drink plenty of cool fluids, such as water, clear juices or sports beverages
+- Drink plenty of cool fluids, such as water, clear juices or sports beverages.

-- Remove layers of clothing and bulky equipment
+- Remove layers of clothing and bulky equipment.

-- Place cool, wet cloths on the back of the neck and overheated skin
+- Place cool, wet cloths on the back of the neck and overheated skin.

-- Stretch gently to help relieve tight muscles
+- Stretch gently to help relieve tight muscles.

-- Rest for a few hours after cramps subside
+- Rest for a few hours after cramps subside.

-- Stay out of the heat and sun for the rest of the day
+- Stay out of the heat and sun for the rest of the day.

-- Take a cool shower or bath
+- Take a cool shower or bath.

-- If symptoms persist, or fluids cannot be taken in, call or see a doctor as soon as possible
+- If symptoms persist, or fluids cannot be taken in, call or see a doctor as soon as possible.

-In the case of heat stroke
+In the case of heat stroke:

-- Cool down by spraying, sponging or showering with water
+- Cool down by spraying, sponging or showering with water.

 Preventing hot weather health problems

-To reduce the odds of someone on your team suffering from a heat-related illness, try these essential tips from the Occupational Safety and Health Administration (OSHA) and the Carle Center for Rural Health and Farm Safety:
+To reduce the odds of someone on your team suffering from a heat-related illness, try these essential heat safety tips from the Occupational Safety and Health Administration (OSHA) and the Carle Center for Rural Health and Farm Safety:

 - Adjust the timing of certain activities, if possible.
 Cut back exposure to the sun between 10 a.m. and 4 p.m.
 Avoid confined spaces during the hottest hours.
 Consider putting hay in the barn the morning after it’s been baled, or later in the evening when temperatures cool off.

 - Take breaks in the shade or a cool environment.
-Taking 5-minute breathers as needed not only cuts down on heat stress, but also makes everyone more productive.
+Taking five-minute breathers as needed not only cuts down on heat stress, but also makes everyone more productive.
 Set up simple tents in fields and other unsheltered areas to create needed shade.